Sabretooth (character): Publication history

 The character first appeared in Iron Fist #14 (August 1977) and was created by Chris Claremont and John Byrne.
-Initially appearing as "the Slasher", Sabretooth was conceived as a recurring antagonist for Iron Fist, whom he fights several times.
+Sabretooth was conceived as a recurring antagonist for Iron Fist, whom he fights several times, including once hidden behind a mask and gloves as "the Slasher".
 He works for a time with the Constrictor as a partner-in-crime, and clashes repeatedly with Iron Fist and Power Man.
 Sabretooth also appeared in comics such as The Spectacular Spider-Man.
 Chris Claremont introduced him as a minor X-Men villain, a member of the Marauders, during the "Mutant Massacre" crossover in 1986.

-He rose to greater prominence when he was split off from the Marauders and became a recurring antagonist of an individual member of the X-Men, Wolverine.
-Sabretooth was subsequently featured in limited series and one-shot comics including Sabretooth and Mystique and Sabretooth: In the Red Zone, and even had his own ongoing reprint series in the mid-1990s, Sabretooth Classics.
+Sabretooth rose to greater prominence when he was split off from the Marauders and became a recurring antagonist of an individual member of the X-Men, Wolverine.
+The character was subsequently featured in limited series and one-shot comics including Sabretooth and Mystique and Sabretooth: In the Red Zone, and even had his own ongoing reprint series in the mid-1990s, Sabretooth Classics.